irmen/ksim65/README.md

 ## Documentation

 Still to be written.
-For now,
+For now, use the source ;-)